Isaac-Subirana/nebula/README_ENGLISH.md

 use_official_google_api_keys = false
 symbol_level=0

 #Set your target OS in the following argument.
-The available options are: "android", "chromeos", "ios", "linux", "nacl" (obsolete), "win"
+The available options are: "android", "chromeos", "ios", "linux", "nacl" (deprecated), "win"
 target_os="win"

 use_allocator_shim=true